Skip to content

 Run it with sensible defaults

 Using importance: security of 8, spending share: security of 30%, importance: experiences of 6, spending share: experiences of 20%, the calculation works out to 82 / 100.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Importance: Security (1-10), Spending Share: Security, Importance: Experiences (1-10), Spending Share: Experiences, and Importance: Giving (1-10) — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works